Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## Promises
 1. A Promise is an object which represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 2. States of promise:
-   1. Pending – initial state, neither fulfilled nor rejected.
+   1. Pending – initial state, neither fulfilled nor rejected. -> when we log immediately we will get this
    2. Fulfilled – operation completed successfully.
    3. Rejected – operation failed.
 3. We can also create a promise other than getting from async operation.
 Syntax explanation